telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * We have a Context Provider CP1 that supplies an Entity E1 with attribute A1.
   A registration about E1/A1 of CP1 is sent to the Context Broker.
 * A client queries the Context Broker about E1/A1 and this provokes a forward to CP1 (as E1/A1 is not found locally but in a registration) and the client gets the expected result.
-* Now, a request enters the Context Broker to create (APPEND) an Entity E1 with attribute A1.
+* Now, a request enters the Context Broker to create (append) an Entity E1 with attribute A1.
 * And the problem: a client queries the Context Broker about E1/A1 and as the attribute is now found locally it is simply returned.
 No forward is being done.

 E1/A1 on Context Provider CP1 can no longer be seen via the Context Broker as it has been shadowed.